wlchn/ethersee/README.md

 Simple Ethereum Explorer build on web3 and infura using React.

 ## Run
-Clone the project then install depedencies.
+Clone the project then install dependencies.
 ``` shell
 npm install
 npm run dev